 Distribution and Habitat of grey parrot’s

 Just like the name suggests these parrots are from africa ranging from angola to the ivory coast, inland from kenya to tanzania.
 In the wild they may be found in rainforests, wooded savanahs, cultivated land and mangroves.

 Cage‘S FOR Congo African Grey’s

-African Grey Parrots are a very large birds and require a large cage for many toys, perches, food/water dishes, as well as sufficient space for them to move around and spread they wings.
+African Grey Parrots are large parrots and require a large cage for many toys, perches, food/water dishes, as well as sufficient space for them to move around and spread there wings.
 This eliminates boredom while caged.

 Toys are very important for entertainment; choose thing that will make them think, things they can chew and destroy and some strong durable toys for longevity.